State of Maryland asks judge to declare Rosenstein acting attorney general

 Whitaker's appointment has been widely criticized because he now oversees the special counsel's investigation into Russian election meddling and the president.
 While serving as a conservative commentator, he questioned the scope of the investigation and said there was no Trump campaign collusion with the Russians.
 For that reason, several congressional Democrats have urged him to recuse himself from overseeing Mueller's investigation.

-Maryland argues that Whitaker's selection by Trump violated federal law and exceeded the appointment authority in the Constitution.
+Maryland says that Whitaker's selection by Trump violated federal law and exceeded the appointment authority in the Constitution.

 Trump named Whitaker acting attorney general under a law known as the Federal Vacancies Reform Act.
 It allows a president to fill a vacant Cabinet position with a senior employee of the affected agency.
 Whitaker fits in that category, because he had been the chief of staff to Sessions.